aunefyren/wrapperr/README.md

 Many platforms have periodic recaps of user data and statistics, which can be fun and interesting to look at.
 Typically these statistics are released on a website in December, like Spotify Wrapped.

 Wrapperr is a website-based application for pulling Plex user statistics within a set timeframe (sourced from [Tautulli](https://github.com/Tautulli/Tautulli)).
 The statistics are gathered and processed into a statistics summary.
 Then the website displays this in a fun, interactive format.
 Yes, you need Tautulli to have been running beforehand and currently for this to work.
-That is where the data is stored.
+That is where the data is stored, Wrapperr just processes and displays it.

 <br>